Conflict in Nagorno-Karabakh shows danger of explosive weapons use

 The Convention on Cluster Munitions was finally negotiated and its wording was adopted at the Dublin Diplomatic Conference on May 30th, 2008 by 107 states.
 It is a legally binding international treaty that forbids the use, production, stockpiling and transfer of cluster bombs.

-Read all our news about cluster munitions here and learn more about efforts to Stop Explosive Investments.
+Read all our news about cluster munitions here and the Cluster Munition Monitor here.

 What still needs to be done?